sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 > In your tutorial directory of your HOST SYSTEM, edit `my.def`.
 In Line 18 follow the example to add any Python packages you want.
 Just like how you normally install them in your conda environment.
 This definition file tells Singularity to build these Python packages into the container.
 Note that the Nvidia A100 demands cudnn8 and higher, which corresponds to a newer version of pytorch.

 ![](./images/vb8.png)
-> Finally, in the terminal, type `sudo singularity build  pt113.sif step_2_my.def` to build the container.
+> Finally, in the terminal, type `sudo singularity build  pt113.sif my.def` to build the container.
 After 10-20mins, a container named `pt113.sif` will be generated in the current directory (shared with the host system), and you should be able to access it from your host system.
 It is now ready to be uploaded to NSCC.